Linear Tape File System: Implementations

 Tape drives manufacturers often offer their own versions of software conforming to the LTFS standard.
-There are also three different editions, one for Single Drives based on the LTFS Reference Implementation, one for Tape Libraries, and one for integration into a Enterprise storage platform.
+There are also three different editions, one for single drives based on the LTFS reference implementation, one for tape libraries, and one for integration into an enterprise storage platform.

 Single Drive Edition

 The base form of LTFS allows tapes to be formatted as an LTFS volume, and for these volumes to be mounted - and users and applications access files and directories stored on the tape directly, including drag-and-drop of files.